 Apple Starr Orchards is open on weekends during apple season for u-pick apples and pears.
 Apple Starr Orchards is a Certified Organic Grower.
 There are approximately 1000 trees covering eight acres, many with low hanging branches offering easy access for children.

-Julian Farm & Orchard by the Julian Mining Company has 2,000 berry plants, 1,500 apple trees and three acres of pumpkins planted for u-pick activities.
+Julian Farm & Orchard has 2,000 berry plants, 1,500 apple trees and three acres of pumpkins planted for u-pick activities.
 Fall at the farm includes hayrides, cider pressing, farm animals, axe throwing, archery, berry picking, pumpkin patch, and limited apple picking.
 All activities are available on weekends from September through October.
 Visitors may also participate in butter making, apple pie making demonstrations, and candle dipping.

 12201 S Oak Glen Road, Yucaipa, CA 92399